fuzzy76/dotfiles/README.md

 6. Do the App store manual installs below
 7. Reboot (a lot of settings won't take effect until Finder etc has been restarted)

+#Components
+* scripts/start.sh - a bootstrap script for doing a one-line install (see point 5 above).
+Checks requirements, does a git clone and starts install.sh.
+* scripts/install.sh - main script for handling installation.
+* scripts/packages.sh - install packagehandlers (homebrew, homebrew cask, gem, npm, composer) and packages.
+* scripts/settings.sh - tweak settings to my liking.
+* bin/* - bash scripts added to the path of the system.
+* conf/* - config files used during installation, but not linked anywhere.
+* git-hooks/* - git hooks.
+Not finished.
+* link/* - config files symlinked to ~/
+* link_special/* - config files symlinked elsewhere.

 #Todo
 These will probably be moved to issues once I feel the repo is stable:
 * Figure out which apps needs to be added to autostart